Brown carbon

-In chemistry, brown carbon (Cbrown/BrC) is brown smoke released by the combustion of organic matter.
-It coexists with black carbon when released in the atmosphere.
+In chemistry, brown carbon (Cbrown/BrC) is a brown smoke that is released by the combustion of organic matter.
+It coexists with black carbon when released to the atmosphere.

 Black carbon is primarily released by high-temperature combustion and brown carbon is emitted mainly by biomass combustion.
 These two are the two most important light absorbing substances in the atmosphere.
 The climate and radiative transfer are highly impacted by the absorptive properties of these substances.
+Aircraft measurements of smoke plumes in the western U.S. have reported varying trends in BrC absorption, including enhancement, depletion, or no significant change.
+Therefore, the understanding of brown carbon and constraints for atmospheric simulation are critical for the accuracy of climate modeling.

 Overview

 Discovery

 Light absorbing aerosols have become an interest of study because of its effects on atmospheric warming.

 While the function of black carbon created by biomass burning in relation to the warming of air has as of now been known, the lesser-known part of brown carbon has recently been discovered.

 Brown carbon aerosols

-The way light reflects off brown carbon causes the material to appear brown or yellow.
+The way light reflects the brown carbon off, it causes the material to appear brown or yellow.
 In respect to soot carbon (as an aerosol called black carbon) these light reflecting particles are collectively called brown carbon, highlighting their optical properties.

 It was seen that particles from combustion or from residential coal usage can contain substantial amounts of brown carbon.
 This particulate matter appears light brown, and not black as would be expected for pure soot particles.